Gimenez scores to lift Uruguay over Egypt 1-0 in Group A

 Uruguay won but doubts about the team’s attacking qualities remain.

-Cavani and Suarez didn’t receive the support they needed and at times had to return to the middle of the field as playmakers, not a role for a duo which has combined for 93 international goals.
+Cavani and Suarez didn’t receive the support they needed and at times dropped back to midfield as playmakers, not a role for a duo that has combined for 93 international goals.

 GROUP DYNAMICS